suvrotica/SuvroTuitionBlog/src/lib/posts/LoveLullaby.md

 <br>It's tonic and gin and never a win,<br>
 The broth of brooding in a Calcutta bar.<br>
 Yes, I want to but I can't sing my songs,<br>
-The piano is out of tune or I can't play the guitar.<br>
+Never learned how to sing with the guitar.<br>
 <br>
-The voice inside me is now hoarse and mute,<br>
+The voice is now moot, full of soot,<br>
 I have a frown and I am out of town. <br>
-The bipolar sine waves wash over me,<br>
+The bipolar sine waves squish me to weird,<br>
-I bob up and down up and down.<br>
+I bob up and down, rapidly, up then down.
 <br>
-<br>The guitar neglected, hurt feelings,<br>
+<br>The guitar is neglected, hurt feelings,<br>
 Secrets in the strummed chords I try to toy.<br>
 Humming miseries suspect advancing age,<br>
 In my childhood's oxymoron—a city of joy.<br>